joseph-a-levine/charta-vista/README.md

 State Department data are downloaded and cleaned in the first Stata file; SEDS data are downloaded in the Jupyter Notebook file.

+# Analysis

+Some analysis files removed 2020-10-03, as I'm now turning this into a more formal write-up.
+Please contact me jablevine@gmail.com if you have any questions.